sunface/rust-by-practice/README.md

 # dotray

-Dotray is a tool for building distributed applications.
+Dotray is a tool for building distributed applications, similar to a network composed with dot and ray

 Dotray implements a [gossip protocol](https://en.wikipedia.org/wiki/Gossip_protocol) that provide membership, unicast, and broadcast functionality